Roland09/PathPaintTool/README.md

 * download and import PathPaintTool-Demo.unitypackage from here:

    http://bit.ly/PathPaintTool

+* update the code using the latest version from github
 * open the demo scene TerrainToolsDemo/Scenes/Rocky Green Plateaus
 * select a terrain (it's multi-tile terrain for your checking-this-out preferences :-)
 * click the *Paint Terrain* menu button in the terrain inspector and select *Path Paint Tool*